A Retrospective Analysis of all Atypical Femur Fractures Seen in a Large California HMO from the Years 2007 to 2009

 Monday, October 18, 2010 3:15 PM - 3:30 PM, Metro Toronto Convention Centre, South Building, South Building: Hall F

-Richard Dell, Kaiser, USA, Denise Greene, Kaiser, USA, * Susan Ott, University of Washington, USA, Stuart Silverman, Cedars Sinai, USA, Eric Eisemon, Maimonides Medical Center, USA, Tadashi Funahashi, Kaiser, USA, Annette Adams, Kaiser, USA
+, UNITED STATES, Denise Greene, Kaiser, * Susan Ott, University of Washington, Stuart Silverman, Cedars Sinai, Eric Eisemon, Maimonides Medical Center, Tadashi Funahashi, Kaiser, Annette Adams, Kaiser

 Nontraumatic fractures of the femoral diaphysis with an unusual appearance have been recently reported in patients on long term oral bisphosphonates.
 These case series have not been able to enumerate the population at risk and the incidence of these atypical fractures has not been defined.
 We therefore conducted a study in a defined population to characterize these fractures and estimate their incidence.
 Using electronic data sources from a large California health maintenance organization, we identified all subtrochanteric and femur shaft fractures that occurred in patients aged 45 years or older between 1/1/2007 and 12/31/2009.
 All fractures above the subtrochanteric femur